Sri Lankan Tamil diaspora

-The Sri Lankan Tamil diaspora refers to the global diaspora of Sri Lankan Tamil origin.
-It can be said to be a subset of the larger Sri Lankan and Tamil diaspora.
+The Sri Lankan Tamil diaspora refers to the global diaspora of native Sri Lankan Tamil origin.
+It was influenced in part by the larger-scale Sri Lankan and Tamil diaspora.

-Like other diasporas, Sri Lankan Tamils are scattered and dispersed around the globe, with concentrations in South Africa, United Kingdom, Canada, India, Europe, Australia, United States, Malaysia, Singapore, Seychelles and Mauritius.
+Like other diasporas of former British Empire territories, Sri Lankan Tamils are scattered and dispersed around the globe, with concentrations in South Africa, United Kingdom, Canada, India, Europe, Australia, United States, Malaysia, Singapore, Seychelles and Mauritius.

 British colonial period

-In foreign lands under British rule, the British needed obedient, trusted, hard-working and skillful people to take up government posts, mainly as clerks.
-This led to the first wave of migrations by the Tamils to countries such as Malaysia (then Malaya), Singapore and the then Madras Presidency in India.
-Unlike the Tamil diaspora from India, there was much less migration from Sri Lanka to British colonies.
+The British Empire's demand for clerks drove migrations to Malaya, Singapore and the Madras Presidency, to become a middleman minority.